 Solution 4 – Uninstall hidden devices from Device Manager

-If your USB device not recognized Windows 10 problems can be caused by devices that hidden in your Device Manager.
+If your USB device did not recognize Windows 10 problems can be caused by devices that were hidden in your Device Manager.
 To get it working again you may need to uninstall them.
 Follow these instructions to do that.